| ARCHETYPE ID | openEHR-EHR-OBSERVATION.functional_ability.v0 |

 |

-| Misuse | Not to be used to record a functional impairment.
+| Misuse | Not to be used to record a congenital or acquired impairment that limits an individual's functional ability.
 Use the EVALUATION.functional_impairment_summary archetype for this purpose.
-Not to be used to record assessments of functional support requirements.
+Not to be used to record assessments of the supports needed to enable or assist an individual in performing an activity.
 Use the EVALUATION.functional_support_requirements archetype for this purpose.
 Not to be used to record the outcome of a regulatory, occupational, or legal assessment for certification, licensing, or clearance to perform a safety-critical activity or duty, such as fitness to drive or return-to-work clearance.
 Assessments recorded using this archetype may provide supporting evidence for such determinations but do not represent the outcome of those decisions.
 Not to be used to record a generalised statement about independence or functional ability across multiple activities or life situations.
-The need for a specific archetype for this purpose is acknowledged but has not yet been developed. |
+The need for a specific archetype for this purpose is acknowledged but has not yet been developed.
+Not to be used to represent a summary of patterns or trends in ability over time. |

-| Purpose | To record an assessment of an individual’s functional ability to independently perform an identified activity or task at a specific point in time. |
+| Purpose | To record an assessment of an individual’s ability to independently perform a single identified activity at a point in time. |

 | References | Functional ability, Draft data group.
 Sparked AU FHIR accelerator, Australian Clinical Data for Interoperability Release 3.
 World Health Organization.
 International classification of functioning, disability and health (ICF) [Internet].
 Geneva: World Health Organization; 2001 [cited 2026 Jan 19].
 Available from: https://www.who.int/standards/classifications/international-classification-of-functioning-disability-and-health |